 Well, no. The McMansion-sized size of the thing at 4,280-sq.-ft is not so planet friendly; because it takes more energy to heat and cool a larger space.
 But this house would be well suited for a ground heat exchange to passively heat and cool itself with 55 degree air cooled from 10 feet under the ground.

-As architects in California get closer to 2020, they will need to think more about passive cooling and heating and zero energy houses, as that will be the law by 2020.
+As architects in California get closer to 2020, they are looking to learn more about roofing marketing.
+They are looking into way to market the place on the structural integrity of the rook.
+They will need to think more about passive cooling and heating and zero energy houses, as that will be the law by 2020.
 All new building must be zero energy by then.

-Incorporate solar roofing on the white roof, and this could be a zero energy house.
+Incorporate solar roofing on the white roof by https://www.jaggroofing.com/ has added to the look and is efficient, and this could be a zero energy house.

-The blue of a solar roof would visually extend right out to the ocean.
+The blue of a solar roof would visually extend right out to the ocean, as suggested by this website.
 (And conceal that horrible mess of mechanical contraptions on that roof.)
 White elastomeric cool roof paint under the solar panels would help cool the modules making them more efficient on hot days.

 But are architects thinking about these things?